-To promote personal development essential for academic success, most programs of study at Coastal Carolina Community College require ACA 111 College Student Success.
-While all curriculum students are encouraged to enroll in ACA 111, those students who have previously earned a bachelor's degree from an accredited institution or received an associate's degree with a 3.25 GPA or higher from an accredited institution may substitute elective credit for ACA 111.
+To promote personal development essential for academic success, most programs of study at Coastal Carolina Community College require ACA 111 College Student Success or ACA 1122 College Transfer Success.
+Curriculum students should enroll in an ACA course based on the specific requirements of their designated program of study.
+Students who have previously earned an associate's degree with a 3.25 GPA or higher from an accredited institution may substitute elective credit for ACA 111.
+Students who have previously earned a Bachelor's degree from an accredited institution may substitute elective credit for ACA 122.